 01 Jan 3 Tips for working with a translator

-Depending on whether you’re a business or a non-profit, you might want to revamp your website, be more consistent with blogging, sending out newsletters or featuring your fundraising campaigns.
-You might also decide to create or update HR documents such as job descriptions, employee manuals and contracts.
+Depending on your organization, maybe you want to revamp your website?
+You might want to be more consistent with blogging or featuring your fundraising campaigns.
+Maybe you want to create or update HR documents?

 If it’s your first time working with a translator or if you have a new translator on board, get to know this new person.
-Start by asking if they work for themselves or an agency, if they work evenings and weekends, if they’re available for last-minute emergencies, or anything pertinent to your organization.
+Start by asking: do they work for themselves or an agency?
+Do they work evenings and weekends?
+Are they available for last-minute emergencies?
+Or any other question pertinent to your organization.

-Once you’ve decided to work with this translator, here are a few must-do’s and must-have’s:
+Once you’ve decided to work with this person, here are a few must-do’s and must-have’s:

-- Have your content ready: This means that the document to be translated needs to be final.
-Don’t send any updates a few hours or days later, unless previously agreed.
-If the document needs to be proofread, and no one on your team is available to do that, a translator might offer that service too, for an extra fee.
-Check before
+1. Have your content ready: This means that the document to be translated needs to be final.
+Don’t send any updates a few hours or days later unless agreed before.

 2. When your document is ready to go: Create a new email, insert the translator’s email address (email@example.com is a fabulous one 😊).
 In your subject line, you can include Translation Request and the name of the document, or something similar.

 3. Attach the document to be translated or quoted.
 (If you’ve worked with this person before, you might skip the quote part.)
 In the body of the email, always include your deadline, that is a reasonable date by which you’d want to get the translation done.

 On average, a translator will translate 2,000 words per business day.
 Yet, it’s likely that your translator will be serving 5 different clients in that same week and juggling several projects.